The Burnt Offering from Birds

 The Lord provides a way for every worshiper to approach Him through an appointed sacrifice that is wholly given up to God.

-15 The priest shall bring it to the altar, and wring off its head, and burn it on the altar; and its blood shall be drained out on the side of the altar;
+15 Then the priest shall bring it to the altar, twist off its head, and burn it on the altar; its blood should be drained out on the side of the altar.

-17 He shall tear it by its wings, but shall not divide it apart.
-The priest shall burn it on the altar, on the wood that is on the fire.
-It is a burnt offering, an offering made by fire, of a pleasant aroma to Yahweh.
+17 He shall tear it open by its wings, without dividing the bird completely.
+And the priest is to burn it on the altar atop the burning wood.
+It is a burnt offering, a food offering, a pleasing aroma to the LORD.

 The LORD provides a way for every worshiper to approach Him through an appointed sacrifice that is wholly given up to God.